davidgroves/foxgame/README.md

 - You have 5 'f' characters, 5 'x' characters and 6 'o' characters.
 - You place them RANDOMLY on the grid.
 - You win if nowhere on the grid spells the word 'fox'.
-- This uses "wordsearch rules, so the word can be vertical, horizontal, or diagonal.
+- This uses "wordsearch rules", so the word can be vertical, horizontal, or diagonal.
 - It can also be backwards, so if the first three characters were 'fox' you would lose, but so would 'xof'

 ## Method 1: Monte Carlo Simulation.